by Dustin Grace –

 The accessible energy in a battery pack must be limited to provide a more consistent and predictable energy draw over its lifetime.
 If a battery is regularly discharged and charged to 100% of its total capacity, it will degrade faster over time, resulting in a faster-than-expected decline in range over the vehicle’s lifetime.
 This applies across all battery-electric vehicle manufacturers.

 The experienced team of EV engineers at Proterra has invested many years of research to find the sweet spot for heavy duty vehicle batteries.
-To optimize battery health and vehicle performance over the lifetime of the bus, Proterra enables access to approximately 80% of the total nameplate energy on board at the beginning of the life of the battery, increasing this percentage as the vehicle ages.
+To optimize battery health and vehicle performance over the lifetime of the bus, Proterra does not enable access to the all of the energy storage capacity at the beginning of the life of the battery.
+This reduces degradation and extends the life of the battery.

 OPERATING RANGE – TAKING IT ALL INTO ACCOUNT